 Kevin Plank’s Sagamore Ventures acquired HarborBoating, Inc.- the operator of the Baltimore Water Taxis.
 The new 55 foot Water Taxis were designed and are currently being custom-built by MAPC.
 Three boats have been delivered with more on the way.
 The fleet of vessels are United States Coast Guard Subchapter-T approved.
-The boats are ADA-compliant, bike-friendly with wifi, USB charging stations, heating and drop-down windows.
+The boats are ADA-compliant and bike-friendly, with WiFi, USB charging stations, heating, and drop-down windows.
 The boats are are modeled as a modernized version of the classic Chesapeake Bay deadrise workboat.

 Spec sheet for the Baltimore water taxi can be found here: Draketail Design Passenger Vessel

 Visit: Baltimore Water Taxi for routes and times!

 To learn more about the new Baltimore Water Taxis, please check out our links to articles below:

 Technical.ly Baltimore: Check out photos of Baltimore’s new-look water taxi